TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### What’s around?

-What’s NOT around is more the question!
+What’s NOT around is more the question\!
 This is smack bang in the centre of Seminyak with shops and restaurants at your doorstep.
 I was impressed with how quiet, safe and secluded it felt for being so close to Seminyak square.
 There is plenty to do within walking distance but also easy to get a taxi if you want to go exploring the island.&nbsp;

 ### My experience: